Ygor-J/sql-guard/README.md

 ## Conversion: SQL Guard x Pandera

-So imagine I hava a table like below.
+So imagine I have a table like below.

 The ideia is to have each row as the grade of a student.
 ```